maexx393/infusion-protocol/fusion-extension/cross-chain/NEAR_INTEGRATION_SUMMARY.md

 ---

-**🎯 Mission Accomplished**: We have successfully implemented bi-directional cross-chain swaps for EVM-NEAR and NEAR-EVM, creating a comprehensive cross-chain swap ecosystem that supports multiple blockchain networks with production-ready implementations, real blockchain transactions, and comprehensive security features.
+**🎯 Mission Accomplished**: We have successfully implemented bi-directional cross-chain swaps for Near and NEAR-EVM, creating a comprehensive cross-chain swap ecosystem that supports multiple blockchain networks with production-ready implementations, real blockchain transactions, and comprehensive security features.